Suffolk’s Natural Environment

 Discover Suffolk is our countryside website for walks and rides in Suffolk.
 Within this website you will find inspiration on everything from a riverside stroll for all the family to a day long hike along secluded valleys.
 Download over 70 circular walks, long distance walking trails and cycle routes and discover all of Suffolk's country parks, nature reserves and picnic sites.

-All environmental information information and advice on how we can all help Suffolk become the greenest county can be found on the Green Suffolk website including:
+All environmental information information and advice on how we can all help Suffolk become the greenest county can be found on the Green Suffolk website including advice for businesses, schools, residents and communities on funding, green issues and how to make a difference; green buildings; and greener travel.

 The location and opening times of household waste recycling centres, the types of waste that can and cannot be disposed of and general information on recycling can also be found on the Green Suffolk website.